Brooklyn–Queens Greenway

-The 40-mile (64 km) route includes portions of existing bike routes in Prospect Park, and along Eastern Parkway and Ocean Parkway in Brooklyn, and in Alley Pond Park, Cunningham Park, Forest Park, Kissena Park and Ridgewood Reservoir in Queens.
+The path would connect major sites in the two boroughs, such as the New York Aquarium, the Brooklyn Museum, the Brooklyn Botanic Garden, the New York Hall of Science, the Queens Botanical Garden, and the Kissena Park velodrome.
+The 40-mile (64 km) route would connect paths in Prospect Park, along Eastern Parkway and Ocean Parkway in Brooklyn, and in Alley Pond Park, Cunningham Park, Forest Park, Kissena Park and Ridgewood Reservoir in Queens.